Dispersive bounds for local form factors in $\Lambda_b \to \Lambda$ transitions: Conclusion

 \section{Conclusion}

 In this work we have introduced a new parametrization for the ten independent local $\Lambda_b \to \Lambda$ form factors.
 Our parametrization has the advantage that the parameters are bounded, due to the use of orthonormal polynomials that diagonalize the form factors' contribution within their respective dispersive bounds.
-Using a Bayesian analysis of the available lattice QCD results for the $\Lambda_b \to \Lambda$ form factors, we illustrate that our parametrization provides excellent control of systematic uncertainties when extrapolating from low to large hadronic recoil.
+Using a Bayesian analysis of the available lattice QCD results for the $\Lambda_b \to \Lambda$ form factors, obtained in the continuum limit at physical quark masses, we illustrate that our parametrization provides excellent control of systematic uncertainties when extrapolating from low to large hadronic recoil.
 To that end, we investigate our parametrization for different truncations and observe that the extrapolation uncertainty does not increase significantly within the kinematic phase space of $\Lambda_b\to\Lambda \ell^+\ell^-$ decays.
-We point out that the dispersive bounds are able to constrain the form factor uncertainties to such an extent that a massively underconstrained analyses still exhibit stable uncertainty estimates.
+We point out that the dispersive bounds are able to constrain the form-factor uncertainties to such an extent that massively underconstrained analyses still exhibit stable uncertainty estimates.
 This is a clear benefit compared to other parametrizations.

 For future improvements of the proposed parametrization, one can insert the framework of dispersive bounds directly into the lattice-QCD analysis.
-Moreover, by including the one-particle contributions, as discussed in Sec.~\ref{sec:one-particle}, and other two-particle contributions, as discussed in Sec.~\ref{sec:two-particle}, in a global analysis of the available $b \to s$ form factor data, we would expect even more precise results to be obtained for the form factors as the upper bound would be even more saturated.
+Moreover, by including the one-particle contributions, as discussed in Sec.~\ref{sec:one-particle}, and other two-particle contributions, as discussed in Sec.~\ref{sec:two-particle}, in a global analysis of the available $b \to s$ form-factor data, we would expect even more precise results to be obtained for the form factors as the upper bound would be even more saturated.